jameskimmel/Nextcloud_Ubuntu/nextcloud_AIO_Docker_Compose.md

 # Example installation on Ubuntu 26.04.01 LTS with Docker Compose

+This guide is currently untested.
+If you can test it or provide feedback, please open an issue.
+I might find the time in the near future to test it.
+Until than, please don't use it in production.

 ## Who is this for?
 This is an example installation for Ubuntu users who want to host a Nextcloud instance with Docker Compose.
 The goal of this guide is to have **no warnings in the admin center** and the instance should get a **perfect security score** from scan.nextcloud.com.
 The official documentation is pretty good, but it can be a little bit overwhelming to newcomers because you need to jump from one topic to another and have to read up on multiple things.
 This guide hopefully offers you a more streamlined experience.